Most Commonly Asked Dash Cam Questions by Customers

 Q: I’m an Uber/Taxi/Ridesharing Driver and want a Dash Cam to record inside the cabin as well as the road ahead, is this possible?

 A: Yes.
 The popularity of in-cabin recording Dash Cams is fast growing amongst the Uber/Taxi/ridesharing community.
-You have two options with in-cabin recording, enabling you to monitor unruly passengers and protect yourself from false accusations or harm.
+In-cabin recording models enable you to monitor unruly passengers and protect yourself from false accusations or harm.
 Passengers usually put on their best behaviour if they know they are being recorded.

 Q: I operate a large fleet and want to record my drivers as well as the road ahead, is this possible?

 A: Yes.
-You have two Dash Cam options with in-cabin recording, enabling you to monitor poor driving practices like talking on the phone or using the vehicle for personal use.
+Dash Cams with in-cabin recording cameras enable you to monitor poor driving practices like talking on the phone or using the vehicle for personal use.
 Drivers put on their best behaviour if they know they are being recorded and their location can be tracked.
 If a fleet vehicle is in an incident, you can post review the footage at the time of the incident to determine if poor driving was at fault.
 The footage can also clear your drivers of any wrong doing and protect your fleet from false accusations from other drivers.

 Q: I need to mount a rear Dash Cam on the outside of my truck/ute/motor home/caravan/dual cab vehicle, is this possible?